-Revenues related to the research license under the Sigma agreement are being recognized ratably over the three-year research term of the agreement and were \$1.3 million and \$603,000 during 2008 and 2007, respectively.
-Revenues attributable to collaborative research and development performed under the Sigma agreement were \$2.0 million and \$458,000 during 2008 and 2007, respectively.
-Royalty revenues under the Sigma agreement were \$388,000 and \$0 during 2008 and 2007, respectively.
-Related costs and expenses incurred under the Sigma agreement were \$2.2 million and \$316,000 during 2008 and 2007, respectively.
+Revenues related to the Sigma agreements, excluding royalty revenues, were \$11.1 million, \$3.3 million and \$1.1 million during 2009, 2008 and 2007, respectively.
+Royalty revenues under the Sigma agreement were \$332,000, \$388,000 and \$0 during 2009, 2008 and 2007, respectively.
+Related costs and expenses incurred under the Sigma agreement were \$2.6 million, \$2.2 million and \$316,000 during 2009, 2008 and 2007, respectively.

-Enabling Technology Collaborations in Pharmaceutical Protein Production
+Enabling Technology Collaborations

+Pharmaceutical Protein Production

 We have established several research collaborations in this area.
-Commencing in December 2004, we had a research collaboration agreement with Pfizer to use our ZFP technology to develop enhanced cell lines for protein pharmaceutical production.
-Under the terms of the agreement, Pfizer funded research at Sangamo and we provided our proprietary ZFP technology for Pfizer to assess its feasibility for use in mammalian cell-based protein production.
+Commencing in December 2004, we had a research collaboration agreement with Pfizer to use Sangamo's ZFP technology to develop enhanced cell lines for protein pharmaceutical production.
+Under the terms of the agreement, Pfizer funded research at Sangamo and we provided Sangamo's proprietary ZFP technology for Pfizer to assess its feasibility for use in mammalian cell-based protein production.
 We generated novel cell lines and vector systems for enhanced protein production as well as novel technology for rapid creation of new production cell lines.
+As of December 31, 2009, we have received all funding due from Pfizer under the 2004 research collaboration agreement.
 In December 2008, we entered into a license agreement with Pfizer to provide Pfizer with a worldwide, non-exclusive license for the use of certain ZFP Nuclease (ZFNs) reagents to permanently eliminate the Glutamine Synthetase (GS) gene in Chinese Hamster Ovary (CHO) cell lines and for the use of these ZFN-modified cells for clinical and commercial production of therapeutic proteins.
 Under the terms of the license agreement we received a one time payment of \$3.0 million from Pfizer for a fully paid commercial license.
 We have no further obligations or deliverables under the license agreement.

-Revenues attributable to the Pfizer agreements were \$3.0 million, \$96,000 and \$747,000 in 2008, 2007 and 2006, respectively.
-Related costs and expenses incurred under the Pfizer agreements were \$66,000, \$358,000 and \$342,000 in 2008, 2007 and 2006, respectively.
+Revenues attributable to the Pfizer agreements were \$325,000, \$3.0 million and \$96,000 during 2009, 2008 and 2007, respectively.
+Related costs and expenses incurred under the Pfizer agreements were \$0, \$66,000 and \$358,000 during 2009, 2008 and 2007, respectively.

-In April 2007, we established a research and license agreement with Genentech, Inc. Under our agreement with Genentech, we are developing ZFNs capable of making targeted modifications to the genome of Genentech cell lines to generate cell lines with novel characteristics for protein pharmaceutical production purposes.
-Genentech paid an upfront fee of \$400,000 which is being recognized ratably over the two year contract term.
-Genentech will also pay an ongoing technology access fee, and certain payments upon achievement of specified milestones relating to the research of ZFNs and the development and commercialization of products manufactured using a modified cell line created by our ZFN technology.
+In April 2007, we established a research and license agreement with Genentech, Inc. Under the agreement with Genentech, we are developing ZFNs capable of making targeted modifications to the genome of Genentech cell lines to generate cell lines with novel characteristics for protein pharmaceutical production purposes.
+Genentech paid an upfront fee of \$400,000 which was recognized ratably over the two year contract term.
+Genentech has continuing obligations to pay us an annual technology access fee and, for each product developed by Genentech containing a protein expressed by the modified cell line created using our ZFN technology, aggregate milestone payments of up to \$5,400,000 upon achievement of specified milestones relating to the development and commercialization of such products.
 The agreement was expanded to include further ZFNs in February 2008.
 Under the expanded agreement, we may directly offer the ZFN-related services to Genentech and Sigma will in return receive a share of certain payments made to us by Genentech.
 Revenues recognized under the expanded agreement, net of payments made to Sigma, are included in royalty revenues attributable to the Sigma agreement, as described above.

-Revenues attributable to collaborative research and development performed under the Genentech agreement were \$389,000 during 2008 and \$283,000 during 2007.
-Related research and development costs and expenses incurred under the agreement were \$147,000 during 2008 and \$82,000 during 2007.
+Revenues attributable to collaborative research and development performed under the Genentech agreement were \$517,000, \$389,000 and \$283,000 during 2009, 2008 and 2007, respectively.
+Related research and development costs and expenses incurred under the agreement were \$195,000, \$147,000 and \$82,000 during 2009, 2008 and 2007, respectively.